 - tell them about one teaching practice you’ll start doing or a teaching practice you’ll modify to based on their feedback

-- if your students ask you stop doing something but it’s beyond your control (“no more 8 am classes!”) or it’s a necessary part of your course (“no more homework!”), then let them know you heard them but sorry, you can’t change it
+- if your students ask you stop doing something but it’s beyond your control or does not make sense to stop (“no more 8 am classes!”) or it’s a necessary part of your course (“no more homework!”), then let them know you heard them and provide some transparency or rationale about why this cannot be changed

 - ask one probing question to acquire additional information, clarity, or understanding